Beautimind/Medical-Synonym-Prediction/README.md

 # Medical-Synonym-Prediction

 ## Basic settings
-The setence pre-processing and pretrained word embedding follow this setting of this repo: [https://github.com/minhcp/BNE]
+The setence pre-processing and pretrained word embedding follows this repo: [https://github.com/minhcp/BNE]

 ## Usage
 directly run the train_*.py to run the training and testing for different model.